-MYSA is using Demosphere Direct Deposit for all league games.
-If you've entered your payment information there, you're good to go.
+If you've entered your payment information in the assignment platform, you're good to go.
 Be sure to keep it up to date.

 Montana uses OMS to manage our licenses and registrations.
 You will also need to maintain the U.S. Soccer Learning Center.
 If you're new to Montana you can use our Transfer Registration tool to get the process started.
 You will also want to update your address in the Learning Center and have your former state SRA to send you a letter of good standing to forward to the Montana SRC.